 - 1. Log into the Remote Supervisor Adapter where you want to configure the SMTP.
-For more information, see Chapter 2, "Opening and using the ASM Web interface," on page 3. - 2.
-In the navigation frame, click Network Protocols and scroll down to the SMTP section. - 3.
-In the SMTP Server Host Name or IP Address field, type the host name of the SMTP server.
-Use this field to specify the IP address or, if DNS is enabled and configured, the host name of the SMTP server.
+For more information, see Chapter 2, "Opening and using the ASM Web interface," on page 3. - In the navigation frame, click Network Protocols and scroll down to the SMTP section. - In the SMTP Server Host Name or IP Address field, type the host name of the SMTP server.
+Use this field to specify the IP address or, if DNS is enabled and configured, the host name of the SMTP server. - 4.
+Scroll to the bottom of the page and click Save.